Updating Basket....

 Conclusion: Plenipotentiary Power

-Elton H. Weaver, III
+Elton H. Weaver III (The University of Memphis)

 Elton H. Weaver III is assistant professor of history at LeMoyne-Owen College.